gergogomori/hanabi-learning-environment/README.md

 The original Hanabi repository from Deepmind was modified in order to test how rule-based agents and learning agents play Hanabi togeher.
 Currently the focus is on only 2 players: one rule-based agent and one learning agent.
-Learning agents are planned to be modifications of agents implemented in [tf-agents](https://www.tensorflow.org/agents/overview). tf-agents has to be installed in order to "run examples/rl_env_example.py".
+Learning agents are planned to be modifications of agents implemented in [tf-agents](https://www.tensorflow.org/agents/overview).

+tf-agents has to be installed in order to run "examples/rl_env_example.py".

 ## Original Readme